 Vermont was the only state where equities retreated from a year earlier, slumping 59 percent compared with a 30 percent advance for the Standard & Poor’s 500 Index during the same period.
-Green Mountain Coffee Roasters Inc. (GMCR), the Waterbury-based maker of Keurig brewers and single-serve pods, led the six- member gauge lower with a 74 percent decline.
+Green Mountain Coffee Roasters Inc. (GMCR:US), the Waterbury-based maker of Keurig brewers and single-serve pods, led the six- member gauge lower with a 74 percent decline.
 David Einhorn, who helps oversee $7.7 billion as president of Greenlight Capital Inc., suggested this year that investors speculate on a drop in the shares.

 Florida, whose more than 19 million residents make it the fourth-largest U.S. state, and Arizona switched to positive economic health from negative in the third quarter.